 A key factor for determining a schedule is ‘dwell time’.
-This is how long your audience spends in the location of each displays.
-You need to match your content’s duration or your playlist’s loop to dwell-time.
-If your audience spends an average of 15 minutes in a waiting room, they won’t want to watch the same 2 minute playlist of content over and over again until they leave.
+This is how long your audience spends in the location of each display.
+You need to match your content’s duration or your playlist’s loop to dwell time.
+If your audience spends an average of 15 minutes in a waiting room, they won’t want to watch the same 2-minute playlist of content over and over again until they leave.

-And if your screen is next to the entrance of your store to be seen as customers walk in, then it shouldn’t be a 2 minute video.
-This will mean your content isn’t seen and your screen isn’t being effectively utilised.
+And if your screen is next to the entrance of your store to be seen as customers walk in, then it shouldn’t be a 2-minute video.
+This will mean your content isn’t seen and your screen isn’t being effectively utilized.
 You need to create playlists and content that get the optimum amount of information across.

 How often should a digital signage display’s content be updated?

-How does time of day affect a digital signage content schedule?
+How does a time of day affect a digital signage content schedule?

 Imagine going to get your breakfast at 8:30 in the morning and you see the window is advertising promotions on beers.
-This isn’t going to entice you like a coffee promotion would.
-People’s needs and behaviour change depending on the time of day.
-If you were a restaurant with a digital signage menu board, you would schedule your menu to change for breakfast, lunch and dinner.
+This isn’t going to entice you as a coffee promotion would.
+People’s needs and behavior change depending on the time of day.
+If you were a restaurant with a digital signage menu board, you would schedule your menu to change for breakfast, lunch, and dinner.

 The food industry is the clearest example of the importance of this, but all industries need to consider it.
 A clothing store should show content aimed at older women throughout the day and then schedule content aimed at teenagers into the playlist once school is over.